sudo-self/Rpi-shairport-sync/README.md

 Shairport Sync
 =============
 * Shairport Sync is an AirPlay audio player – it plays audio streamed from Apple devices and from AirPlay sources such [ForkedDaapd](http://ejurgensen.github.io/forked-daapd/).
-* Shairport Sync can be built to support AirPlay 1 only or AirPlay 2.
+* Shairport Sync can be built to support AirPlay 1 only or it can be built to support Airplay 2, which includes AirPlay 1 support.
 The AirPlay 2 build requires a good deal of extra library support and may not fit into smaller devices.
-AirPlay 2 also requires more CPU power and more RAM -- the minimum recommended device is a Raspberry Pi 3.
+It also requires more CPU power and more RAM -- the minimum recommended device is a Raspberry Pi 3.
-* **AirPlay 2 support is experimental and incomplete.** The focus of the development effort is on getting the best possible audio performance.
-Thus, many features that are outside that scope are missing or broken.
-So, for examples, integration with Apple's Home app is missing; remote control doesn't work.
+* **AirPlay 2 support is experimental and incomplete.** The focus of the development effort has been on getting the best possible audio performance.
+Many features outside that focus are missing or broken.
+So, for example, integration with Apple's Home app is missing; remote control doesn't work.
-* For AirPlay 2, Shairport Sync requires the services of another application called [NQPTP](https://github.com/mikebrady/nqptp) ("Not Quite PTP") for timing and synchronisation.
+* For AirPlay 2, Shairport Sync requires the services of another application called [`NQPTP`](https://github.com/mikebrady/nqptp) ("Not Quite PTP") for timing and synchronisation.
 NQPTP must run as `root` and must have exclusive access to ports `319` and `320`.
 * When built for AirPlay 1, Shairport Sync runs on Linux, FreeBSD and OpenBSD.
 * AirPlay 2 support is only available on recent Linux and FreeBSD builds.
 FreeBSD implementation has not been extensively tested.
-* OpenBSD and Cygwin are not supported.
+OpenBSD and Cygwin are not supported.
-* AirPlay 2 support will definitely not work on Mac OS X. The reason is that Shairport Sync needs to use NQPTP, which uses ports `319` and `320`.
+* AirPlay 2 support will definitely not work on Mac OS X. The reason is that Shairport Sync needs to use [`NQPTP`](https://github.com/mikebrady/nqptp), which uses ports `319` and `320`.
 These ports are  used by Mac OS X to support its implementation of AirPlay 2.

-AirPlay 2 Issues
+AirPlay 2 Matters
 ====
 Did we mention AirPlay 2 support is experimental?
-You should also note that it is entirely possible that changes could be made that would stop Shairport Sync AirPlay 2 support from working.
+You should also note that it is possible that changes could be made that would stop AirPlay 2 support from working.
 Let's hope that doesn't happen -- due to its limitations, there is little prospect of it having any kind of commercial significance.

 What Works
 ---